allenai/scispacy/README.md

 <p align="center"><img width="50%" src="docs/scispacy-logo.png" /></p>

-This repository contains custom pipes and models related to using spaCy for scientific documents.
+his repository contains custom pipes and models related to using spaCy for scientific documents.

 In particular, there is a custom tokenizer that adds tokenization rules on top of spaCy's rule-based tokenizer, a POS tagger and syntactic parser trained on biomedical data and